 Choosing the right keyboard is key to typing faster and ensuring your nails from breaking.
 You need a keyboard with a compact design that’s suitable for long nails.
 Before settling for a keyboard, consider the following tips:

 - Ergonomic design- Ergonomic design keyboard comes with enough space for you to align your waist and sit in the correct posture.
-Additionally, you can put your fingers in an adjustable manner preventing your long nails from breaking.
+Additionally, you can adjust your fingers to prevent your long nails from breaking.

 - Non-slip material- long nails tend to slip away while typing.
 A lot of keyboards are designed to let the fingers rest on the keyboard, which is unfortunately slippery for fingernails.
 When purchasing a keyboard, go for one that’s made of non-slip material.